4D4J/Mind-Mapper/README.md

 # Mind Mapper

+## 🚨🚨 Read this before testing the app 🚨🚨!

+**MindMapper is under development, some features are missing and you may encounter bugs.**
+**If this is the case, I invite you to do an Issues**

+## What is MindMapper ?

 Mind Mapper is an intuitive and lightweight application for organizing your ideas and projects in the form of mind maps.
 Whether you're a student, professional, or creative, this tool helps you visualize your thoughts, structure your plans, and collaborate effectively.

 Key Features: